grange85/ahfow-www/_posts/2007/2007-01-20-sean-eden-plays-around.markdown

 - after luna
 tags: []
 ---
-<p>Former Luna guitarist <a href="http://seaneden.com">Sean Eden</a> has his passport out and is off to Mexico for a few dates with <a href="http://www.elkcity.net/">Elk City</a> - more details can be found on <span class="removed_link" title="http://seaneden.net/shows/">his website</span>.
+<p>Former Luna guitarist <a href="http://seaneden.com">Sean Eden</a> has his passport out and is off to Mexico for a few dates with <a href="http://www.elkcity.net/">Elk City</a> - more details can be found on his website.
 After which he's off to London as part of <a href="http://www.davederby.com/">Dave Derby and the Norfolk Downs</a> which also features the fantastic <a href="http://www.chrisbrokaw.com/">Chris Brokaw</a>.
 Anyone at the London gig feel free to hunt me down and say hello.</p>